isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This section contains rules related to resources.
 A resource is anything that must be acquired and (explicitly or implicitly) released, such as memory, file handles, sockets, and locks.
-The reason it must be released is typically that it can be in short supply, so even delayed release may do harm.
+The reason it must be released is typically that it can be in short supply, so even delayed release might do harm.
 The fundamental aim is to ensure that we don't leak any resources and that we don't hold a resource longer than we need to.
 An entity that is responsible for releasing a resource is called an owner.